CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauge_controller/GaugeController.md

     | ----------- | -------| ----|
     | `_gauge_addr` |  `address` | Gauge Address |
     | `_user_weight` |  `address` | Weight |

-    !!!note
-        Weight for a gauge is measured in bps (uints of 0.01%).
-Minimal weight is 0.01%.

     !!! warning
         A gauge weight vote may only be modified once every 10 days.